ColoradoDemography/CODemogEstimatesHandbook/City and County Estimates.md

 CityandCounty_Estimates2010_Master: This is the most important table.
 It includes the actual estimates and the various components.
 Most of the following tables help to update this one.
 If you need data on places, come here first.

 CityandCounty_AnnualConstructionData_2010: This table is the second most important.
 It is used to house all of the construction data and is manually updated to reflect the proper source for each year.
 We try to use local data, but if we can't we use Census.
-If we ahve a good timeseries, we use Local Building Permits.
-We only use COs if we can do so for the whole county.
+If we have a good timeseries, we use Local Building Permits.
+We only use Certificates of Occupancy if we can do so for the whole county.
 Census is the back-up for any area we don't have data on.
 The source needs to be set for each year.

 CensusCityandCountyMaster_2010: This table is not used directly in the estimates process, but is included when we generate the review reports to help communities understand the differences.